ArcShahi/Chaos/README.md

 ### First of All

-I would like to point out that this entire project wouldn't have possible without **SFML Game Development book** which is an awesome Reference book which teaches so much stuff.
+I would like to point out that this entire project wouldn't have been possible without **SFML Game Development book** which is an awesome Reference book which teaches so much stuff.

 Now This Prototype game was just a way for me to get Familiar with the SFML API ,  there's so much stuff for me to learn.
 Once I've acquried a bit more knowledge, I'll keep on building and adding stuff in this game.
 I've to learn so much stuff Like **Modern C++ , Maths , Drawing , many Game Dev techniques , Optimization , Code Oraganization** .....
 It's gonna be a long Journey.
 Currently I had to look so much stuff to make stuff work.
 Anyways...
 I somehow managed to write more than 5000+ lines of code...